Everything You Need To Know About Pretty, Awful Privet

 The villain is a large, evergreen shrub or small tree called Chinese privet (Ligustrum sinense).
 It's worse than kudzu, according to the scientists tracking its spread.
 Worse than kudzu.
 That's because kudzu needs sun to grow.
 Chinese privet, on the other hand, grows just about anywhere.
 In sun.
 In shade.
 In wet soil.
 In dry soil.
 In the city.
 In the country.
 All over more than 3 million acres of Southern forests and now spreading as far north as Massachusetts.

 It entered the South from its native Asia as an ornamental plant in 1852.
 Nurseries in towns like Birmingham, Atlanta, and Jackson often ignored its true appellation and sold it simply as "hedge."
 (A fellow I once did a story on named Dr. Dirt calls it "privy hedge," because he always saw it growing next to the privy.
 I think it's better thrown into a privy than planted next to it.)
-Thus, infestations of this botanical nightmare are worse around cities and suburbs than rural areas.
+Thus, infestations of this botanical nightmare are worse around cities and suburbs than in rural areas.
 For now.

-You do not need Chinese privet in your garden.
-We do not need Chinese privet in this country.
-That is why I urge you to kill it wherever you find it.
-The way to do this is to cut off the trunks an inch or so above the soil during the growing season and then immediately paint the remaining cut surfaces with Roundup or Brush Killer.
-(Note to environmental crazies – don't even bother to reproach me about this use of Roundup.
-I won’t respond.)
+Privet seedlings and small shrubs should be pulled, taking care not to leave a single root behind.
+For large privet bushes, the way to do this is to cut off the trunks an inch or so above the soil during the growing season and then immediately paint the cut surfaces with Roundup or Brush Killer.
+(Note to anyone worried about the environment—don't even bother to reproach me about this use of Roundup.
+If you cut your trunks without applying an herbicide, the experts say the roots will just sprout again and result in even more privet.
+And that's bad for native plants and for wildlife.)
 Follow label directions carefully.
 The herbicide will be taken down to the roots and kill them.